splitforms.com

 API: splitforms ships an open REST API and MCP server on every plan.
 Basin's API is locked behind enterprise contracts.

-Webhooks: splitforms includes signed webhooks with retries on every plan, including free.
+Webhooks: splitforms unlocks signed webhooks with retries on Starter and above.
 Basin gates webhooks to paid tiers.

 Spam protection: splitforms uses an AI classifier on top of honeypot — built specifically for modern LLM-written spam.
 Basin uses Akismet, which was designed for blog-comment spam two decades ago.